The COM-STAR project

 If you want to receive quarterly updates about the project and learn about opportunities to get involved, see below to sign up for our mailing list.

-Calling all health or social care professionals, health care/rehabilitation assistants or domestic/housekeepers working in stroke care.
+Thank you to all health or social care professionals, health care/rehabilitation assistants, or domestic/housekeepers working in stroke care in the UK, who completed the survey between June and September 2024.
+The survey is now closed.

-Share your thoughts to help us understand what is currently available and what is needed.
-By taking part in our survey, you will directly contribute to shaping training programs that enhance communication with stroke patients, ultimately improving their care and rehabilitation experiences and outcomes.
+Your thoughts will help us to understand what is currently available in communication skills training for staff, and what is needed.
+By taking part in our survey, you have directly contributed to shaping training programmes that enhance communication with stroke patients, ultimately improving their care and rehabilitation experiences and outcomes.
+Thank you for your time, effort and input.

 Launch video